A ratio compares values.

 So for every 2 (inches, meters, whatever) of height

-If you made the flag 20 inches high, it should be 30 inches wide.
+If we made the flag 20 inches high, it should be 30 inches wide.

-If you made the flag 40 cm high, it should be 60 cm wide (which is still in the ratio 2:3)
+If we made the flag 40 cm high, it should be 60 cm wide (which is still in the ratio 2:3)